La. Guard preps for TS Cristobal, continues COVID-19 operations

-Louisiana National Guardsmen load 50,000 masks and 2,000 gloves aboard two UH-60 Black Hawk helicopters in Baton Rouge, La., ahead of Tropical Storm Cristobal, to be potentially used during Search and Rescue missions by both the Soldiers and those being rescued, June 6, 2020.
+NEW ORLEANS – The Louisiana National Guard is preparing for emergency operations ahead of Tropical Storm Cristobal, June 7, 2020, while continuing its COVID-19 response missions.
+Louisiana’s Guardsmen are trained, remain ready and fully equipped to stand up at any moment to protect lives and property, maintain communications, and ensure the continuity of operations and government.

 In addition to 88 high-water vehicles and 35 rescue boats prepped and staged across south Louisiana, the LANG has helicopters ready to support search and rescue, evacuation and recon missions as needed.

-(U.S. Army National Guard photo by Sgt.
-Renee Seruntine)
+To help better assist coordination efforts at the local level, the LANG has liaison officer teams in 10 parishes and is prepared to support in other parishes as requested.

+The LANG transported five 100 kilowatt generators to Grand Isle on Friday ahead of the rising waters in the southeast part of the coast.

 |Date Taken: